CogentRoleplayCommunity/FogentRoleplay/README.md

 ### Knowledge of Runes

-In order for Runes to work, the user must consciously  look beyond the symbols into the exposed laws of reality, understand the property they are trying to manifest and bind the phenomena that they are trying to control to a symbol.
+In order for Runes to work, the user must consciously look beyond the mere symbols into the exposed laws of reality, understand the property they are trying to manifest and bind the phenomena that they are trying to control to a symbol.
 Common symbols have been agreed upon through the ages as a way for scholars and runesmiths to share they’re work.
 In many ways, Runes act as safeguards for the user's consciousness, reducing the infinite laws of reality to a single phenomena.
 If the user is sufficiently intelligent to understand the complexity of a Rune, they may bind the desired phenomena within the Rune.

 If an insufficiently intelligent  person tried to simply draw the shape of the Rune of Fire, nothing would happen.
 Though if they truly tried to understand the Rune, the concept of fire itself, their mind could be permanently damaged forever.